 Finance is a multifaceted subject.
-It cuts across various aspects of our life and at certain times knocks the wind right out of us.
+It cuts across various aspects of our lives and at certain times knocks the wind right out of us.
 For instance, today as I met with a client, we considered how to calculate liquid net worth.
-Yeah, I know liquid net worth doesn’t garner the attention that net worth alone does.
+Yeah, I know Liquid Net Worth doesn’t garner the attention that Net Worth alone does.
 However, both calculations have their place in your finances.
 So I’m going to share a little about why liquid net worth matters and how you can figure yours out.